jeremyckahn/chitchatter/README.md

 - The number displayed at the top-right of the screen shows how many peers you are connected to.
 Your peers are the only ones who can see your message.
 - Markdown support via [`react-markdown`](https://github.com/remarkjs/react-markdown).
   - Includes support for syntax highlighting of code.
+- Conversation backfilling from peers when a new participant joins
 - Multiline message support (hold Shift and press Enter).
 - Dark and light themes